-Crawley is one of the original eight ‘New Towns’ developed after 1947 in an attempt to halt the continued slum-sprawl of London post-war and to create employment, housing and a higher quality in a green environment.
+Crawley is one of the original eight ‘New Towns’ developed after 1947 in an attempt to halt the continued slum-sprawl of post-war London and to create employment, housing and a better quality of life in a green environment.
 The Town Hall, built in the 1950’s forms part of the Broadway, a wide central Boulevard, built for the new world of the motorcar.
-Extended numerous times over the years the project is now at the end of its life and is no longer fit for purpose.
+Extended numerous times over the years, the building is now at the end of its life and is no longer fit for purpose.

-Our role is to work with the Council and a wider master planning team, including Cartwright Pickard in the redevelopment of the site to provide an entirely new Civic Building and new Council Chamber, customer services space, a new landscaped urban piazza and significant town centre private and affordable dwellings.
+Our role is to work with the Council and a wider master planning team, including Cartwright Pickard, in the redevelopment of the site to provide an entirely new Civic Building and new Council Chamber, customer services space, a new landscaped urban piazza and significant town centre housing, both private and affordable.
 The project is at pre-application planning stage and has extensive community support.View case study